[FUSE] Undelete collections by moving them out of the TrashDirectory

 Moving the collection directory anywhere else (like somewhere else under TrashDirectory, or to the mount root when it's not a ProjectDirectory) is still an error.

 If updating the API record fails, that should be reflected as an I/O error from the rename operation.

-#1 Updated by Brett Smith over 2 years ago
+#1 Updated by Brett Smith almost 3 years ago

 I wanted to write it down for discussion, but this is the UI proposal I feel least sure of.
 Requiring the user to move directories is not ideal: if all they want to do at the API level is "set